Many people want clear skin and are willing to do whatever it takes to get there.

 The moisturizing formula features hydrating, soothing, and antioxidant ingredients such as aloe, hyaluronic acid, vitamin E, green tea extract, nourishing shea butter, and softening jojoba oil to nurture the skin and prevent it from becoming dry.

-On the other hand, pure Retinol helps combat visible signs of aging, including fine lines and wrinkles, alongside taking care of uneven skin tone rough texture and improving the loss of firmness.
+On the other hand, pure retinol helps combat visible signs of aging, including fine lines and wrinkles, and takes care of uneven skin tone and rough texture while improving the loss of firmness.

 CeraVe – Resurfacing Retinol Serum – $17

-The Resurfacing Retinol Serum by CeraVe is one of my favorite affordable retinols on the market.
-This product can help you get rid of post-acne scarring such as dark spots, but due to several ingredients such as niacinamide and propanediol, it can also soothe and hydrate the skin while simultaneously strengthening the skin barrier.
+The Resurfacing Retinol Serum by CeraVe is the best affordable retinol on the market that helps get rid of post-acne scarring such as red and dark spots, due to containing barrier-repairing niacinamide and skin-soothing propanediol.

 CeraVe – Skin Renewing Retinol Serum – $19